 Digital capabilities are the skills, knowledge and understanding which help us to live, learn and work in a digital society.
 They help us to use a variety of technologies, appropriately and effectively in different spaces, places and situations.

-Hybrid Learning is an approach where some students attend physically in the classroom, while others join virtually.
-Lecturers teach on-campus and online students at the same time using video conferencing, virtual classroom or webinar tools
+Hybrid Learning is an approach where some students physically attend the classroom, while others join virtually.
+Academic staff teach on-campus and online students at the same time using video conferencing, virtual classroom or webinar tools

-Online classrooms and Webinars are a great way of collaborating with your students when face to face interaction is not possible.
+Online classrooms and webinars are a great way of collaborating with students when face to face interaction is not possible.
 Here are some guides to what a webinar is and how to set up and run one.

 Blackboard Learn is the University’s virtual learning environment (or VLE), often referred to as Course Resources.
 Blackboard integrates with systems like Turnitin, Panopto and Pebblepad.

 A comprehensive range of help guides are available for all our supported digital learning systems.

 |For more information on Digital Practice please contact the Technology Enhanced Learning team: firstname.lastname@example.org 01332 59 1865|